ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Added: Enfold Theme compatibility #1530
 * Added: Schema blocks (FAQ & HowTo) for classic editor #1362
 * Added: The condition to fetch GTIN or SKU of the product on woocommerce compatibility for schema. #1531
-* Fixed: Undefined index _mbdb_isbn in other-schema.php #1545
-* Fixed: css issue of star ratings in comment form with Neptune by Osetin Theme. #1476
-* Fixed: Woocommerce-Product priceValidUntil #1537
-* Fixed: Debug log Errors #1536
-* Fixed: Images are not displaying while fetching the reviews [oneflare]. #1544

 = 1.9.85 (24 Sept 2021) =